 These days, most job hunters are looking for a good company culture.
 It’s no secret that unhappy employees create a toxic and negative environment in the workplace.
-Employees who care deeply about their work are happy to be there and happy to do their work with a smile on their faces, making work an enjoyable place for all.
+Employees who care deeply about their work are happy to be there and show it, making work a more enjoyable place for all.

 When employees find their work interesting, challenging, and fun, they simply want to work, and they want to do it well.
 In addition, deep engagement with one’s work instills a sense of pride and accomplishment in an employee.

-The harsh reality is disengaged employees simply don’t care about the well being of the company.
+The harsh reality is that disengaged employees simply don’t care about the wellbeing of the company.
 So when something a little more fun than showing up to work comes along, they have no problem calling in “sick” and leaving their team hanging.
-Another study by Gallup shows that organizations with high employee engagement see 41% less absenteeism.
+Another study by Gallup shows that organizations with high employee engagement see 41 percent less absenteeism.
 Engaged employees don’t want to let themselves or their team down, so you can bet they’ll show up to work and pull their own weight.

-Happy employees lead to quality work, which leads to happy customers, which leads to referrals, which leads to increased sales.
+Happy employees produce quality work, which leads to happy customers, which leads to referrals, which leads to increased sales.
 Increased employee engagement is not only good for social success in the workplace; it’s great for the bottom line.

 The benefits of employee engagement are all well and good, but what actions can you take to achieve it?
 Here are a few tips: